 Arm lift surgery may be right for you if the underside of your upper arms are sagging or appear loose and full due to excess skin and fat.
 It can tighten and improve the contour of the upper arms.
 Sometimes it may be used in conjunction with liposuction to target both excess fat deposits in the arms and also address the excess skin elasticity with skin excision.

 Common goals or arm lift surgery include:

 - Reduce excess sagging skin that droops downward when arms are extended away from the body

 - Tighten and smooth the underlying supportive tissue that defines the shape of the upper arm

 The conditions treated with an arm lift may develop in both men and women, most often due to a loss of elasticity in the skin and underlying tissue of the upper arm.
 This may be the result of significant weight loss and skin that has been so stretched it loses the ability to retract.
 Conditions may also result from the natural changes that occur with aging, heredity or a combination of these conditions.

 An arm lift cannot correct weakened muscles of the upper arm; in fact many individuals who seek surgery are relatively fit individuals who are bothered by a condition that cannot be corrected through exercise.

-before and after brachioplasty with Dr Sharp: this patient had a breast reduction and arm lift to create a lifted, more balanced upper body shape, while reducing back pain and skin irritations.
+before and after brachioplasty with Dr Sharp: this patient had a full body makeover including breast reduction, arm lift (brachioplasty), abdominoplasty and thigh lift surgery to remove excess skin after massive weightloss, while reducing back pain and skin irritations.